SalavessaMota/AirCinelMaui/README.md

 # AirCinelMaui

 AirCinelMaui is a mobile application developed with .NET MAUI, utilizing the MVVM (Model-View-ViewModel) design pattern, which separates the user interface from the business logic for better maintainability and scalability.
-This application simulates the flight booking system of the fictional airline AirCinel, providing users with a complete flight booking experience—from registration and login to viewing available flights, purchasing tickets, viewing flight history, and managing profiles.
+This application simulates the flight booking system of the fictional airline AirCinel, providing users with a complete flight booking experience, from registration and login to viewing available flights, purchasing tickets, viewing flight history, and managing profiles.

 ## 📱 Features